Pauli propagation enables fast classical simulation of strongly correlated quantum systems: Theory

-In order to tame the exponential growth of the Hamiltonian, we follow the coefficient truncation schemes used in both SPD\cite{begusicFastClassicalSimulation2023,begusicFastConvergedClassical2024,begusicSimulatingQuantumCircuit2025} and PauliPropagation,\cite{angrisaniClassicallyEstimatingObservables2025, angrisaniSimulatingQuantumCircuits2025, millerSimulationFermionicCircuits2025, rudolphPauliPropagationComputational2025} by which an operator expressed as a linear combination of Paulis, $O=\sum_ic_iP_i$, is modified by deleting all Paulis, $P_i$, where $|c_i|<\epsilon$.
+Note that this truncation rule preserves the reference-state energy contribution of $P_i$ exactly, since $c_i\bra{0}P_i\ket{0}$ remains in H regardless of whether the operator's fluctuation is retained.
+The truncation therefore introduces no first-order error in the energy, with errors entering only through subsequent rotations of the truncated operator.
 We refer to this truncation as $\textsc{clip}$ in Line 19 of the Algorithm \ref{alg:vDBF}.
-While Pauli weight\cite{rudolphPauliPropagationComputational2025, schusterPolynomialTimeClassicalAlgorithm2025} (or Majorana weight for fermionic Hamiltonians)\cite{millerSimulationFermionicCircuits2025} can also be used to further decrease computational cost, we delay an in-depth analysis of this for future work (initial calculations seem to suggest it can be helpful). \footnote{We note that additional applications of the \textsc{clip} function are applied at various points to improve efficiency, but are not included in Algorithm \ref{alg:vDBF} for clarity.
+While Pauli weight~\cite{rudolphPauliPropagationComputational2025, schusterPolynomialTimeClassicalAlgorithm2025} (or Majorana weight for fermionic Hamiltonians)~\cite{millerSimulationFermionicCircuits2025} can also be used to further decrease computational cost, we delay an in-depth analysis of this for future work (initial calculations seem to suggest it can be helpful)~ \footnote{We note that additional applications of the \textsc{clip} function are applied at various points to improve efficiency, but are not included in Algorithm \ref{alg:vDBF} for clarity.
 For example, after forming the flow generator, $G$, this operator is clipped.
-However, this is clipped with a tight threshold (default $10^{-6}$) so as to not affect the accuracy. }
+However, this is clipped with a tight threshold (default $10^{-6}$) so as to not affect the accuracy. }.